abhaygowdamk/jdbc-postgres_CRUD_Operations/README.md

 ## Configuration
 1. pom.xml Configuration

-If you are using Maven to manage your project dependencies, add the PostgreSQL JDBC dependency in your pom.xml file:
+If you are using Maven Project to manage your project dependencies, add the PostgreSQL JDBC dependency in your pom.xml file:

 <dependency>